 Many people have questions about orthodontics and orthodontic treatment.
 Dr. Renick has provided some answers to frequently asked questions on this page.
 If you have further questions, or to schedule an appointment at Renick Orthodontics, please call our office at 740-936-5003.

 If you don’t see your question on the website or on the list below, please feel free to contact us and ask.
 Remember, no question is ever “stupid” and if it has crossed your mind, it may have crossed someone else’s.

 What is Bruxism?

 Bruxism is the grinding of the teeth.
 This is generally a nighttime habit and a subconscious expression of stress.
 The teeth gnash together in “parafunction” or an abnormal sideways motion.
 In the mouth, the teeth will show wear patterns or wear facets, flattened surfaces from the motion of the teeth.
-Bruxism can cause traumatic occlusion (see above) and cause gum issues as well as tooth issues.
+Bruxism can cause traumatic occlusion (see below) and cause gum issues as well as tooth issues.

 What is Traumatic Occlusion?

 Traumatic occlusion occurs when the teeth hit abnormally.
 A patient can chip or wear teeth when this occurs.
 This can even cause problems in the gum tissue.
 Crossbites are examples of traumatic occlusions.
 Occlusion means bite.